victor6567758/kinetic/README.md

 This condition is not fulfilled in my tests as I generated elements randomly.
 However, we still see performance gains compared to the trivial implementation:
-The micro-benchmarking was performed with JMH library, `SingleShotTime` mode because of the tests were quite computationally heavy
+The micro-benchmarking was performed with JMH library, `SingleShotTime` mode because of the tests were quite computationally heavy.

 | Benchmark                        |(maxTimeSteps)| (n)   | Mode | Score  |Units |